ahmedalhopi/Attendance-Management-Project/README.md

 2. Modify the url you can get it from the connection that created .
 3. Right click on connection then "Properties" you will find "Database URL" then copy and past it.
 4. Modify username and password that you put them during installation.

+After following the steps properly, the program will work correctly and properly without any problems.